Gaza Strip under Hamas: Gaza war

+Destruction in Beit Lahia caused by Israeli bombardments, February 2025.

 Following the outbreak of the Gaza war and the Israeli invasion of the Gaza Strip in early November 2023, Hamas' complete control of the Gaza Strip was weakened as Israeli forces kept advancing.
-On January 6, 2024, the Israeli government stated that actual Hamas rule in the northern part of the Gaza Strip was eliminated due to Israeli military advance.
+On 6 January 2024, the Israeli government stated that actual Hamas rule in the northern part of the Gaza Strip was eliminated due to Israeli military advance.
 By 18 January, the IDF stated that Hamas had begun to rebuild its armies in the occupied parts of Northern Gaza.
 The IDF had previously stated these armies were stripped of military capabilities but by 18 January the fighting strength of many battalions had been significantly restored.
 Some change occurred from late January 2024 onward, as it was reported that Hamas managed to revive some of its governing abilities in parts of Gaza city from which Israeli forces withdrew.
 At the same time, some level of planning for the future governance following that war began by both the Israeli and the US governments.
 In late December 2023, the Egyptian government proposed the creation of a temporary technocratic Palestinian administration for the Gaza Strip until new Palestinian legislative elections are held.
 In late February 2024, the Israeli government presented its first official plan for the future control of the Gaza Strip.
 The possibility of an Israeli military government over the Gaza Strip has also been considered by the Israeli government.
 Military sources estimated its cost at NIS 20 billion a year.
 According to media reports, defense minister Yoav Gallant opposed the idea of Israeli military government.

 Despite Israeli military advances, parts of the Gaza Strip remained under Hamas control, with Yahya Sinwar remaining in control of some areas until his killing in October 2024.
 Following the killing, the Hamas temporary committee initially discussed the possibility of appointing a single successor, but eventually opted to rule through the committee until the scheduled Hamas leadership elections in March 2025.
 In January 2025, a United States–brokered ceasefire went into effect, with Hamas retaining control over the Gaza Strip as the IDF withdrew.